DarthIV02/Robot_UCSD_v2/README.md

          password = "BFL2N3YtqbA45O9b"
          MONGO_USR = "access"
          ```
-       - Run the command to connect to the database:
+       - Run the command inside the virtual environment to connect to the database:
          ```
          python backend\app.py
          ```
-     - For Local Database:
+     2. For Local Database:
        - Connect to local deployment, run mongosh without any options:
          ```
          mongosh